 The “extreme” design load cases for most global responses are based on appropriate safety factors applied to the estimate of a 100-year return period response.
 The designer should ensure appropriate environmental conditions for a site and for a general TLP configuration.

 The environmental criteria used in preliminary design for these load cases may be selected either from traditional 100-year environmental combination criteria (determined as, for example, 100-year wave and associated wind and current, etc) or they may be selected based on TLP response using response-based criteria analysis.
 Regardless of the way environmental criteria are selected for preliminary design, the adequacy of the environmental criteria should be verified through long term response analysis applied to the final design configuration.

+The applied environmental criteria account for both omnidirectional and directional extremes.
+For design wave analysis, it is essential to evaluate both short-term and long-term extreme responses.
+The Hs vs. Tp contour data is utilized to determine the maximum short-term responses, while the scatter diagram is employed to analyze long-term extreme responses."

 Long-term response analysis involves developing non-exceedance probability distributions for TLP responses of interest that account for both short-term and long-term variability in sea conditions, and from which design level responses (100-year return period, 1000-year return period, etc.) can be identified.
 For purposes of final verification, safety factors for the various extreme design load cases should be applied to the response levels identified from the long-term probability distributions.
 See A.3 for additional guidance on long-term response analysis and response-based criteria.

 7.8.3 Environmental Parameters